anthony-khong/nvim-education/README.md

 s = table.concat(t, "\n") .. "\n"
 ```

 Metatables allow us to change the behavior of a table.
 For instance, using metatables, we can define how Lua computes the expression a+b, where a and b are tables.
-Whenever Lua tries to add two tables, it checks whether either of them has a metatable and whether that metatable has an __add field.
+Whenever Lua tries to add two tables, it checks whether either of them has a metatable and whether that metatable has an `__add` field.
 If Lua finds this field, it calls the corresponding value (the so-called metamethod, which should be a function) to compute the sum.

-To choose a metamethod, Lua does the following: (1) If the first value has a metatable with an __add field, Lua uses this value as the metamethod, independently of the second value; (2) otherwise, if the second value has a metatable with an __add field, Lua uses this value as the metamethod; (3) otherwise, Lua raises an error.
+To choose a metamethod, Lua does the following: (1) If the first value has a metatable with an `__add` field, Lua uses this value as the metamethod, independently of the second value; (2) otherwise, if the second value has a metatable with an `__add` field, Lua uses this value as the metamethod; (3) otherwise, Lua raises an error.

 An equality comparison never raises an error, but if two objects have different metamethods, the equality operation results in false, without even calling any metamethod.
 Again, this behavior mimics the common behavior of Lua, which always classifies strings as different from numbers, regardless of their values.
 Lua calls the equality metamethod only when the two objects being compared share this metamethod.

+On weak tables:
+Weak tables are the mechanism that you use to tell Lua that a reference should not prevent the reclamation of an object.
+A weak reference is a reference to an object that is not considered by the garbage collector.
+If all references pointing to an object are weak, the object is collected and somehow these weak references are deleted.
+Lua implements weak references as weak tables: A weak table is a table where all references are weak.
+That means that, if an object is only held inside weak tables, Lua will collect the object eventually.

+The weakness of a table is given by the field `__mode` of its metatable.
+The value of this field, when present, should be a string: If the string contains the letter `k` (lower case), the keys in the table are weak; if the string contains the letter `v` (lower case), the values in the table are weak.

+### Part III